quinngroup/vaccine_misinformation/README.md

 The next 100 links are from a Google CSE search using the term "vaccine schedule".

 The next 100 links are from a Google CSE search using the term "vaccines".

+After removing duplicate webpage links, we are left with 567 links for analysis.